jquery/learn.jquery.com/page/jquery-ui/theming/api.md

 ### Interaction Cues

 * `.ui-state-highlight`: Class to be applied to highlighted or selected elements.
 Applies "highlight" container styles to an element and its child text, links, and icons.
-* `.ui-state-error:</strong> Class to be applied to error messaging container elements.
+* `.ui-state-error:` Class to be applied to error messaging container elements.
 Applies "error" container styles to an element and its child text, links, and icons.
-* `.ui-state-error-text:</strong> An additional class that applies just the error text color without background.
+* `.ui-state-error-text:` An additional class that applies just the error text color without background.
 Can be used on form labels for instance.
 Also applies error icon color to child icons.
-* `.ui-state-disabled:</strong> Applies a dimmed opacity to disabled UI elements.
+* `.ui-state-disabled:` Applies a dimmed opacity to disabled UI elements.
 Meant to be added in addition to an already-styled element.
-* `.ui-priority-primary:</strong> Class to be applied to a priority-1 button in situations where button hierarchy is needed.
+* `.ui-priority-primary:` Class to be applied to a priority-1 button in situations where button hierarchy is needed.
 Applies bold text.
-* `.ui-priority-secondary:</strong> Class to be applied to a priority-2 button in situations where button hierarchy is needed.
+* `.ui-priority-secondary:` Class to be applied to a priority-2 button in situations where button hierarchy is needed.
 Applies normal weight text and slight transparency to element.

 ### Icons